 Enjoy the Boerne Skatepark

 If skating is your thing, take a spin by the Boerne Skatepark.
 The plaza-style park features lots of obstacles, including multiple stair sets, rails, and quarter pipes.
 The skatepark is popular, so it’s likely you’ll find plenty of people practicing their newest tricks and showing off for spectators.
+In the spring, it can be a nice place to see bluebonnets, depending on the weather.

 Guadalupe River State Park